So you think you want to do a PhD…?

 - So you really want to be an academic…?
 What is life an academic likely to be…

-- Sordid details of managerialism in a modern university environment
+- Sordid details of managerialism in a modern university environment, where someone actually died…!
+(December 2014)

-This is, sadly, one of the best snapshot of the current state of the higher-education sector in English-speaking countries that I have read in recent times.
-For a critical (damning?) evaluation of the contemporary university in Australia (UK and USA), read this.
+This (September 2015) is, sadly, one of the best snapshots of the current state of the higher-education sector in English-speaking countries that I have read in recent times.
+For a critical (damning?) evaluation of the contemporary university in Australia (UK and USA), read this (April 2016).
 The state of the academic job-market has given birth to a series of articles, collectively known as “quit lit”, written by discouraged aspiring-academics:

 If you do decide to sign up onto a doctoral programme, here are some handy tips for your PhD experience: